 But even if you know that employee development is your responsibility, what is the best way to go about it?
 It depends on who you ask.
 The “best” approach is in the eye of the beholder, but to help you on your way, we’ve provided a few tips below:

 1. Talk to your people.
 Ask them about their personal and professional goals and how they see themselves attaining the future they envision.

 Developing the talents of your team is essential to the continued success of your organization because it provides leadership bench strength, opportunities for succession planning, and an ample talent pool that affords organizations the luxury of promoting from within.

 Most managers know that training is essential to the development of a high-performing team, but many don’t bother to understand the specific needs, goals, or motivations of the individuals who comprise the team.

-Some training requirements are universal, of course, but once an employee has completed new-hire orientation and has a firm grasp on the requirements of the job, the personal development plan that follows should be as unique as the individual it’s meant to shape.
+Some training requirements are universal, of course, but once an employee has completed new-hire orientation and has a firm grasp on the requirements of the job, the the employee development methods that follows should be as unique as the individual it’s meant to shape.